 After you've synced your Jira source, the data will be available on the Onna platform on the web.

 Follow this article for information on viewing source audit logs.

 Since natives are in html format, we take what Jira's API returns and format it like a ticket.

 For Jira on-premise collections, is it necessary to install anything on a server?

-Yes, one needs to install an application on a Windows machine that is always on and has constant connectivity to the Jira server and Internet.
+Yes, one needs to install an application on a Windows machine with at least 8 GB RAM that is always on and has constant connectivity to the Jira server and Internet.

 Where will the information be stored for an on-premise collection?The information that you collect using the app will be uploaded to Onna's cloud environment.